fabiantoth/streamdb/README.md

 .catch(e => console.log(e))
 ```

-### defaultModel (*new*)
+### defaultModel

-The newest feature as of `v0.0.7` is the ability to set a `defaultModel` in the db settings so that every new collection will automatically have the same configuration.
+Set a `defaultModel` in the db settings - every new collection will automatically start with the same validation model.
 This field corresponds to the `model` field in collection settings and will populate it in the collection meta.

 Any collection settings you set in the `model` field when adding a new collection will override the db defaults you have set if you wish to customize collection settings.